-ESA is looking for three universities from ESA Member or Associate States which would like to participate with their students in the third ESA Academy’s Concurrent Engineering Challenge.
+ESA is looking for three universities from ESA Member States which would like to participate with their students in the fourth ESA Academy Concurrent Engineering Challenge.

-This Challenge will be organised during the last quarter of 2019 by the ESA Education Office in collaboration with ESA’s Systems and Concurrent Engineering Section.
+This Challenge will be organised by the ESA Education Office in collaboration with ESA’s Systems and Concurrent Engineering Section.
+The event will last five days, from 8:30 to 18:30 CET and take place during the last quarter of 2020 depending on the availability of the selected universities.

 "Concurrent Engineering (CE) is a systematic approach to integrated product development that emphasises the response to customer expectations.
 It embodies team values of co-operation, trust and sharing in such a manner that decision making is by consensus, involving all perspectives in parallel, from the beginning of the product life-cycle.".
 With respect to traditional design methods, the Concurrent Engineering approach uses a dedicated process and facility, a multidisciplinary team, and an integrated design model so that all subsystems are able to perform the design in the same room, at the same time.
 This is a far more efficient way of designing, but comes with its own difficulties.
 A consistent set of design parameters are defined and exchanged throughout the process and any changes that could impact the design on another discipline are identified, communicated and assessed with the entire team.
 Although Concurrent Engineering is a more complicated process to begin with, in effect it allows for design challenges to be identified earlier, therefore reducing the overall design time.